plabayo/rama/docs/book/src/intro/context.md

 of typesafe `State`, executors, spawning etc. On top of that it would make it more awkward to also freely pass all this data between services, especially those operating across different layers of the network.

+## Extensions

+Rama makes no use of `http::Extensions`, and instead keeps it all within the extensions API provided by `Context<State>`.
+Extensions are there for middleware to inject state into the context.
+Here is how you should think about extensions:

+- Extensions are not for shared data, as it will be unique to this request path, with only the inner service having access to it.
+  - Parent of sibling services will not have access to newly inserted data;
+- Extensions can be be referenced (`get`) and inserted (`insert`).
+They cannot be exclusively referenced (`mut`), nor can they be removed or anything ese.

+`State` in contrast is shared and is fully statically typed.
+This is a great solution for putting resource pools, databases, etc...
+However such a statically typed static type does not lend itself well towards state that is provided by an extension and that is unique to a specific reuqest (path).